Help prevent tooth pain, decay, and gum disease to keep your mouth healthy.

-It’s a common misconception that once a cavity has developed, it will just disappear on its own.
-Even if the cavity is caught very early on, it still requires dedicated brushing, flossing, and exposure to fluoride for reversal.
+It’s a common misconception that once a cavity has developed, it’ll just disappear on its own.
+Even if cavities are caught very early on, they still require dedicated brushing, flossing, and exposure to fluoride for reversal.
+Our Hudsonville, MI, dentists want anyone experiencing a cavity to seek treatment ASAP to avoid any unnecessary pain or tooth damage.

-Continue reading to learn why cavities should be treated once they’re discovered and how you can prevent them altogether.
+Here’s why cavities should be treated once they’re discovered and how you can prevent them altogether.

 Did you know that there are 5 distinct stages that tooth decay goes through that contribute to the development of a cavity?
 Each stage is characterized by changes in appearance and or sensations felt.